Iotric/ai-invite/Documentation.md

 ### **🎯 Purpose & Need**
 - 🧠 Enables text-based indexing and analysis.
-- 🔍 Ensures accessibility and content searchability.
+- 🔍 Transcriptions are stored in the S3 Bucket for using in further processes.

 ### **📥 Input & Requirements**
 - 🎵 Accepts WAV, MP3, and FLAC formats.